Jorge Vilda

-Jorge Vilda Rodríguez (born 7 July 1981) is a Spanish football coach and UEFA Pro Licence holder, who has been the head coach of the Morocco women's national team since 12 October 2023.
-He was previously the head coach of the Spain women's national football team from 2015 to 2023, winning the 2023 FIFA Women's World Cup.
-He was also sporting director of the RFEF's women's national team system and tactical instructor at their National Coaching School for much of the same period.
+Jorge Vilda Rodríguez (born 7 July 1981) is a Spanish football coach who has been the head coach of the Morocco women's national team since October 2023.
+He was previously the head coach of the Spain women's national football team from 2015 to 2023, winning the 2023 Women's World Cup.
+Vilda was also sporting director of the RFEF's women's national team system and tactical instructor at their National Coaching School.

+Early life

+Vilda's father, Ángel, worked as a fitness trainer at a number of Spanish clubs, and went on to coach the Spain women's under-17 and under-19 teams.

+Vilda suffered from Osgood-Schlatter disease and suffered injuries to his patellar tendon which ended his hopes of playing professional football.
+He changed his focus to coaching, completing a degree in Physical Education and a master's degree in injury rehabilitation while working for CD Canillas.